TTimTT/FMAP/README.md

 - Finally, open `Playlist creator.ipynb`.
 Modify the parameters as you like.

 # Troubleshooting
-- You may want to use the following conda environment to use these scripts: #TODO
+- You may want to use the provided `environment.yml` conda environment to execute all the scripts properly
 - If you have any trouble with `Extractor.ipynb`, an already extracted demos songs features are avalaible in the `data` folder, you can simply run `Playlist creator.ipynb`

 # Reference
 **FMA: A Dataset For Music Analysis**: Michaël Defferrard, Kirell Benzi, Pierre Vandergheynst, Xavier Bresson, 2017.
 [GitHub](https://github.com/mdeff/fma). [paper](https://arxiv.org/pdf/1612.01840.pdf).

+# EPFL NTDS students
+* Team: `30`
+* Students: `Joachim Tapparel, Tim Tuuva, Lucas Biotto, Anael Buchegger`
+* Dataset: `Free Music Archive`